 - Yes, be brutally honest with your numbers.
 Fudging the numbers to make them fit the scenario you want to accomplish means you’ll be just another statistic on the graph of failed businesses.
 As I often say on this show, there’s always room for improvement and innovation, but what we have to work with is what we’re capable of accomplishing today!

-If anyone wants to read more details about from Aaron on this subject, check out his Screen Printing Magazine Article.
+If anyone wants to read more details from Aaron on this subject, check out his Screen Printing Magazine Article.

 Screen Printing: A Practical Guide to Starting Your Own T-Shirt Business Just $4.95 as an e-book.